State of unease: Colorado basin tribes without water rights

 “It was the best of a bad deal,” said Phil Wisely, the tribe’s public services director.
 “And the thing is, I don’t think we could get a better deal, especially now.”

-The Colorado River no longer can support the 40 million people in the U.S. West who have relied on it, plus a $15 billion agriculture industry.
-The U.S. Bureau of Reclamation recently mandated deeper cuts to the water supply and asked seven states to find ways to conserve more.
+The Colorado River can no longer can meet the needs of the 40 million people and $15 billion agriculture industry that depend on it.
+The U.S. Bureau of Reclamation recently announced that Arizona, Nevada and Mexico would see deeper cuts to their water supply in 2023.
+The agency also is asking seven Western states to find a way to conserve more.

-Tribes did not get a share of the river when the states agreed to divide it and signed the Colorado River Compact in 1922.

 Unlike other water users, tribes don't lose access to water when they don't use it.
 A 1908 U.S. Supreme Court decision known as the Winters Doctrine says tribes have the right to enough water to establish a permanent homeland.
 Often, tribes give up potentially huge water claims in exchange for an assured supply and federal funding to deliver it.